The Six Best Hikes in Spain

 For: Off-the-beaten path travelers interested in hidden mountain villages and lively beach towns

 Basque Country, located in the western Pyrenees, is a part of France and Spain unlike any other.
 It has a distinct history, culture and language.
 From the peak of La Rhune to the beaches of Biarritz and every enchanting village in between, come fall in love with this unique enclave.
-Hike in the foothills of the Atlantic Pyrenees and across the border from France to Spain.
+Hike in the foothills of the Atlantic Pyrenees and cross the border from France to Spain.
 Follow trails through green rolling hills and sheep-dotted pastures visiting traditional villages along the way.
 Visit the tiny hamlet of Zugarramurdi and discover its spellbinding history and caves.
-Join us on our Basque Country Hiking Tour.
+Join us on our French Pyrenees to Basque Country Walking & Hiking Tour.

 Nearest city: Palma